FoundationCryptoLabs/LiquiNFT/README.md

 To unlock (redeem) the NFT collateral, all fungible token shares must first be burnt - by calling the redeem transition in the relevant smart contracts.

-See LiquiNFT-FungibleToken.scilla and LiquiNFT-Fungible-Factory.scilla for our codebase, under the Reference Folder.
+See LiquiNFT-FungibleToken.scilla and LiquiNFT-Fungible-Factory.scilla & LiquiNFT-test.scilla for our codebase, under the Reference Folder.
 Our contracts have been deployed on the Zilliqa developer testnet.

 # How does it work?